ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 `Y` and `X` can be hard-coded parameters, or depend on the state itself.

-The reason that we include a timestamp in the hashed data, is so that validators can check how old the token is.
-In the common case, there will be another parameter `Z` for controlling how many slots can pass before a certain token has expired.
+There will be another parameter `Z` for controlling how much time can pass before a certain token has expired.
 This parameter can also be a part of the state itself.

+Specifically, it will be the maximum difference between the maximum allowed timestamp for the consuming transaction and the minimum allowed timestamp for the transaction that produced the certification token.

-### Clean-up
+#### Clean-up

 Each UTXO needs a minimum amount of Ada, which would be a substantial extra fee if users make UTXOs that can never be cleaned-up.